imgix/imgix.js/README.md

 </script>
 ```

-<a name="usage"></a>
 ## Usage

-Now that everything's installed and set up, you can start adding responsive images to the page.
-There are a few ways to do this.
+After installation and set up are complete, one can begin adding responsive images to the page through one of few ways:

-<a name="ix-src"></a>
 ### `ix-src`

-The simplest way to use imgix.js is to create an `img` tag with the `ix-src` attribute:
+Creates an `img` tag with the `ix-src` attribute:

 ``` html
 <img